Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Introduction

 Fast visibility prediction has a long lineage in astrodynamics.
-Early studies established cumulative coverage and rapid in view computation for points, ground stations, and simple fields of view~\cite{morrison1973coverage,casten1981coverage,middour1989coverage,lawton1987inview,alfano1992visibility,mai2001imaging_comm}.
-Later work accelerated rise and set prediction and multi restriction prediction through analytical or adaptive techniques~\cite{sun2012apchi,han2017interpolation_visibility}, and extended these methods to agile field of regard and oblate Earth models~\cite{wang2019jatis_for,nugnes2019oblate_coverage}.
-A geometric abstraction layer then emerged with envelope curve and calculation plane constructions: Zuo \emph{et al.}~\cite{zuo2020envelope_coverage} cast coverage as an envelope curve problem on a sensor fixed plane, while Han \emph{et al.}~\cite{han2021novel_visibility} generalized visibility computation to arbitrary sensor fields through a calculation plane point in region test.
-The present paper specializes the latter construction to side looking SAR.
-Recent regional target studies refined this reduction through minimum observation sampling~\cite{jiang2022minimum_observation}, arbitrary attitude maneuver paths~\cite{wang2022echo}, semi analytical area target visibility~\cite{zhang2022semi_analytical_visibility}, elevation view elements~\cite{gu2024elevation_view}, triple time interval hybridization~\cite{shan2024ttihs}, and the SAR-oriented VTWSAR method of Shi \emph{et al.}~\cite{shi2025vtwsar}.
-The main unresolved point is explicit enforcement of side looking SAR admissibility, rather than generic geometric accessibility, throughout the reduction process.
+Early studies established cumulative coverage and rapid in-view computation for points, ground stations, and simple fields of view~\cite{morrison1973coverage,casten1981coverage,middour1989coverage,lawton1987inview,alfano1992visibility,mai2001imaging_comm}.
+Later work accelerated rise and set prediction and multi-restriction prediction through analytical or adaptive techniques~\cite{sun2012apchi,han2017interpolation_visibility}, and extended these methods to agile field of regard and oblate Earth models~\cite{wang2019jatis_for,nugnes2019oblate_coverage}.
+A geometric abstraction layer then emerged with envelope curve and calculation plane constructions: Zuo \emph{et al.}~\cite{zuo2020envelope_coverage} cast coverage as an envelope curve problem on a sensor-fixed plane, whereas Han \emph{et al.}~\cite{han2021novel_visibility} generalized visibility computation to arbitrary sensor fields through a calculation plane point-in-region test.
+The present paper specializes the latter construction to side-looking SAR.
+Recent regional target studies refined this reduction through minimum observation sampling~\cite{jiang2022minimum_observation}, arbitrary attitude maneuver paths~\cite{wang2022echo}, semi-analytical area target visibility~\cite{zhang2022semi_analytical_visibility}, elevation view elements~\cite{gu2024elevation_view}, triple time interval hybridization~\cite{shan2024ttihs}, and the SAR-oriented visible time window method of Shi \emph{et al.}~\cite{shi2025vtwsar}.
+At the constellation level, multi-satellite scheduling frameworks for very large area observation~\cite{li2025multi_sat_large_area,wang2025aeos_scheduling} and analytic SAR revisit time determination and repeating ground track orbit optimization~\cite{phung2023sar_rgt_orbit} have further advanced the operational use of geometry-driven planning.
+However, these scheduling models treat visibility as a binary predicate and do not test whether the resulting SAR image quality meets application-level requirements.
+Chatterjee and Tharmarasa~\cite{chatterjee2024multistage} introduced a multi-stage optimization framework for satellite scheduling over large areas of interest, yet the coupling between observation geometry, echo simulation, and per-window image quality remains absent from all existing frameworks.
+The main unresolved point is explicit enforcement of side-looking SAR admissibility, rather than generic geometric accessibility, coupled with signal-level quality qualification throughout the window construction process.